kaizen-ai/kaizenflow/documentation/technical/time_series.md

 ## Prices and returns

-- The last price quote in an interval `[a, b)` we call the "closing" price, and we label it with time `b`.
+- We call the "closing" price the last price quote in an interval `[a, b)` , and we label it with time `b`.
 In series/dataframes, we label this price series with `close`.
 An "instantaneous" price at time `b` we also label in this way (assuming in practice that it is equivalent to the end-of-interval price of